OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-25.md

 ## 1 Samuel 25:16

-They were a wall to us both by night and by day, all the time we were with them tending the sheep.
+They protected us both by night and by day, all the time we were with them tending the sheep.

 ## 1 Samuel 25:17